-8 symptoms that show a vitamin B12 deficiency
+vitamin B12 deficiency: 8 symptoms that show it

 Foods rich in vitamin B12 are fish and shellfish, cheese, milk, offal and eggs.
 Lacking them is bad for your health.